Corylus avellana

 -

 Corylus avellana is a large deciduous shrub that is commonly known as the European Hazel.
-It is native to the British isles, western Asia, and as far south as the Iberian peninsula.
-It is famous along with other species of the genus Corylus for its production of hazel nuts (cobnuts) though avellana is the most commonly used for production.
-It enjoys full sun conditions and produces suckers which may need to be pruned.
+It is native to the British Isles, Western Asia, and as far south as the Iberian Peninsula.
+It is famous along with other species of the genus Corylus for its production of hazelnuts (cobnuts) though avellana is the most commonly used for production.
+It enjoys full sun conditions and produces suckers that may need to be pruned.
 The shrub produces a thicket of multiple shoots which can grow out of hand if not pruned.

 - See this plant in the following landscape: